 The Director of Education is responsible for matters relating to education, postgraduate studies, and employability.

 Hi!
-My name is Amy Bretherton and i am you're Director of Education 2019/2020.
+My name is Amy Bretherton and i am your Director of Education 2019/20.
 Within my remit I cover the areas of education (unsurprisingly), postgraduate studies, and employability.
 You can read into each of these areas a bit more below.
 I also serve as a trustee of both the Students’ Association and the University of St Andrews.
 As a student representative my main focus is to ensure that your voices regarding these matters are heard by the university.
 Please feel free to contact me anytime through email or pop into the sabbatical office on the first floor of the Students’ Association.
 Also follow me on twitter to keep up to date on what I’m doing day to day.

 University Committees - I work closely with the Proctor’s Office and other University staff to work on policies and ensure the high level of teaching St Andrews is known for is maintained and improved upon.
 I also uphold the student voice on numerous University committees such as Learning & Teaching Committee and the Academic Monitoring Group.

 Learning - I also want to continue the good work already done on lecture capture and technological learning, helping the University in ensuring new and innovative teaching methods and aids are effectively used throughout Schools.
 Additionally, I want to look into improving school websites and mentoring schemes.